thepowersgang/rust_os/Notes/VFS-MultiRoot.md

 Dynamic libraries (if any) are handled in a similar manner, except the loader also looks in `AppBin`

 NOTE: Root is _not_ avaliable unless operating in an emulation environment
+- Even then, it's likely a fake root

 File Editing